You may be able to claim between £100 and £3,000 to assist you with your studies if you meet all the following:

 - details and evidence of your daily income and expenses

-- evidence that you’ve applied for other funding, such as student loans and university hardship funds
+- confirmation that you have applied for other available funding, such as student loans and university hardship funds

-- signed university approval of your NHS Bursary Hardship Grant application
+- confirmation from your university that they support your NHS Bursary Hardship Grant application

-- bank statements for the last 3 months
+- bank statements for the last three months

 - mortgage statement or tenancy agreement

-Email us your information and use ‘NHS Medical and Dental Hardship application’ as your subject heading.
+Email your information email@example.com and use ‘NHS Medical and Dental Hardship application’ as your subject heading.

-We’ll work out if there is a shortage between your income and expenses.
-If there’s a shortfall, we’ll pay you based on this amount.
+We will work out if there is a shortage between your income and expenses.
+If there is a shortfall, we will pay you based on this amount.

 You will be contacted by email with the outcome within twenty working days from the date we receive your claim.